 CARASIL is, after CADASIL, the second known genetic form of ischaemic CNS disease caused by non-hypertensive microangiopathy in which the causative gene defect has been identified.

 Mutations in HTRA1 gene on chromosome 10q (10q25.3-q26.2) are responsible for CARASIL.
-It codes for the ubiquitary HTRA1 enzyme, which regulates signaling by proteins in the transforming growth factor-beta (TGF-β) family, which again is essential for multiple critical cell functions including angiogenesis.
+It codes for the ubiquitary HTRA1 enzyme, which regulates signalling by proteins in the transforming growth factor-beta (TGF-β) family, which again is essential for multiple critical cell functions including angiogenesis.
 The pivotal role of TGF-β in CARASIL is hypothesised, but not totally clarified.

 - diffuse homogeneous leukoaraiosis

 - ex-vacuo ventriculomegaly, predominantly affecting the lateral ventricles